Orchestra dell’Accademia Nazionale di Santa Cecilia

 S. Gennaro, or St Januarius, was a bishop of Benevento in the third century, whose bones and blood are preserved as relics at the cathedral in Naples.

-He is believed to have been martyred during the Christian persecution, under Emperor Diocletian, circa 305.
+He is believed to have been martyred by beheading during the Christian persecution under Emperor Diocletian around 305 AD.

 According to local lore, if the blood of S. Gennaro fails to liquefy it signals imminent disaster including war, famine or disease.

-The blood failed to liquefy on 16 December 2020, in what was seen by some as an omen of bad things to come.
+The blood failed to liquefy on 16 December 2020, on the eve of the covid pandemic, in what was seen by some as an omen of bad things to come.

 Superstitious Neapolitans believe it is a worse omen however if the miracle does not occur on the saint's feast day.